usbarmory/armory-boot/README.md

 ==========

-The `armory-boot.imx` file can be flashed on the internal eMMC card or an external micro SD card as shown in[these instructions](https://github.com/f-secure-foundry/usbarmory/wiki/Boot-Modes-(Mk-II)#flashing-imx-native-images).
+The `armory-boot.imx` file can be flashed on the internal eMMC card or an external micro SD card as shown in [these instructions](https://github.com/f-secure-foundry/usbarmory/wiki/Boot-Modes-(Mk-II)#flashing-imx-native-images).

 Configuration
 =============